nareshreddymkt/scrmabled_strings/README.md

 # Scrambled Word Count
     The Program is used to Count the Scrambled Words in a file which contains Text lines.
+     - developed and validated at  PYTHON 3.7.4

 Included files in the Current Repo/Project:
 1. Readme file --> README.md